cme212/course/syllabus.md

 ### What do I do if I have an Emergency that requires an Accommodation?
 If you have an emergency that requires both medical attention and a course accommodation, please get in touch with the [Office of Accessible Education](https://oae.stanford.edu/) as soon as possible to request a formal accommodation.
 If there is an emergency within your *family* that requires your attention and a course accommodation, please get in touch with the [Graduate Life Office](https://glo.stanford.edu/) as soon as possible to establish documentation.
 While pursuing these steps, please also get in touch with me (Andreas) as soon as possible; I aim to be compassionate and wish to work with you to facilitate a healthy learning experience.
 Although not all situations can be accommodated, many students have had success using these avenues in the past.

-## Books
+## (Supplementary) Books

+The lecture material will be hosted online on Canvas; if you're curious to read more details, you can check out some of the following resources:

-A great primer on C++ is available on the Stanford e-library, and would serve as a great complement to course lecture notes: Lippman, Lajoie, Moo. ["C++ Primer, 5th edition"](http://proquest.safaribooksonline.com/9780133053043)
+ - A great primer on C++ is available on the Stanford e-library, and would serve as a great complement to course lecture notes: Lippman, Lajoie, Moo. ["C++ Primer, 5th edition"](http://proquest.safaribooksonline.com/9780133053043)

-Another reference we will use in this course is an excellent book by Sutter and Alexandrescu ["C++ Coding Standards: 101 Rules, Guidelines, and Best Practices"](https://proquest-safaribooksonline-com.stanford.idm.oclc.org/0321113586), also available on the Stanford e-library.
+ - Another reference we will use in this course is an excellent book by Sutter and Alexandrescu ["C++ Coding Standards: 101 Rules, Guidelines, and Best Practices"](https://proquest-safaribooksonline-com.stanford.idm.oclc.org/0321113586), also available on the Stanford e-library.

-The lecture notes themselves will be largely based off Bjarne Stroustrup's fantastic text, ["The C++ Programming Language", 4th edition](https://www.amazon.com/C-Programming-Language-Bjarne-Stroustrup-ebook/dp/B00DUW4BMS/ref=sr_1_2?ie=UTF8&qid=1515211070&sr=8-2&keywords=c%2B%2B+programming).
+ - The lecture notes themselves will be largely based off Bjarne Stroustrup's fantastic text, ["The C++ Programming Language", 4th edition](https://www.amazon.com/C-Programming-Language-Bjarne-Stroustrup-ebook/dp/B00DUW4BMS/ref=sr_1_2?ie=UTF8&qid=1515211070&sr=8-2&keywords=c%2B%2B+programming).

 There are a myriad of resources that will become (more) accessible to you as you progress through the course.
 Some additional references you may enjoy:
 - Algorithms: Cormen, Leiserson, Rivest, Stein. *Introduction to Algorithms*
 - Systems architecture: Bryant and O'Hallaron. *Computer Systems: A Programmer's Perspective*
 - Design: Gamma, et. al. *Design Patterns: Elements of Reusable Object-Oriented Software*